nadiahossny/nadiahossny/README.md

 ### 💫 About Me

 - 💻 **Software Engineer** focused on creating intuitive, multi-featured applications
-- 🎨 Passionate about **"Happiness-First" Design**—building products that are visually appealing and flexible
+- 🎨 Passionate about building products that are visually appealing and flexible
 - 🛠️ Dedicated to crafting **productivity and study tools** that simplify complex workflows
 - 🤖 Currently developing **"Jarvis"**, a smart office assistant designed to help automate daily tasks
-- 💼 Former **Head of Design** @ GDSC & active Vice Head of Web Committee @ IEEE
+- 💼 Former **Head of Design** @ GDSC & Vice Head of Web Committee @ IEEE

 ---